Seven inclusive sport activities

 6. Goalball

-Goalball can be played by people with a range of disabilities.
-It is particularly popular with people who are partially sighted or blind.
 Goalball is played in two teams, made up of three players.
-The aim is to score a goal by bowling the ball along the floor so that it crosses the other teams goal line.
+The aim is to score a goal by bowling the ball along the floor so that it crosses the other team’s goal line.
 The ball has bells inside which can help everyone playing to locate the ball during the game.
-Goalball can improve your cardiovascular fitness and also increase upper body strength.
+Goalball can improve mobility and increase upper body strength.

 7. Skiing